AlexSmet/NumberScrollAnimatedView/README.md

 # NumberScrollAnimatedView
-Component for displaying string with scroll animation for each numerical symbol.
+Component to display string with scroll animation for each numerical symbol.
 Scrolling directions, animation durations and time offsets can be easily customized.

 Swift 3, Swift 4 and Swift 4.2 are supported.